nabeelvalley/website/static/content/blog/2020/20-01/gatsby-migration-1.md

 Next `cd gatsby-to-be` and run `yarn start`, you should be able to visit the application in your browser at `http://localhost:3000/`

-Looking at the generated files we have a `public` directory with some icons and an `index.html` file into which our React application will run once built, and a `src` directory that has the application code.
+Looking at the generated files we have a `public` directory with some icons, an `index.html` file into which our React application will run once built, and a `src` directory that has the application code.
 The `index.js` file is what loads the application into the DOM and the `App.js` file which is the main component for our application

 # Hard Coded Pages